r-cas/ryacas/README.md

 ## Online info ##

-For overview, pointers to additional information, installation instructions and a sample session see http://code.google.com/p/ryacas/
+For vignettes, overview, pointers to additional information, installation instructions and a sample session see <http://mikldk.github.io/ryacas/>.

-The vignette can be viewed online at https://github.com/mikldk/ryacas/blob/master/inst/doc/Ryacas.pdf
+The old site was <http://code.google.com/p/ryacas/>.

 Yacas documentation can be found at http://yacas.readthedocs.org/

 ## More ##

 Once Ryacas is installed, pointers to additional information can be found with these R commands: